mliew21396/remote-work-u2/week-4/6-pad-array/readme.md

 - Differentiate between and produce destructive and non-destructive methods

 ## Summary:
 In this challenge you will be extending the `Array` class to add two new methods.
 That's why you see the methods wrapped within a class.
+Don't focus on that part of the code.
+Rather, focus on implementing the two new methods.

 Implement `Array#pad` and `Array#pad!`.
 Each method accepts a minimum size (non-negative integer) and an optional pad value as arguments.